Measurement of the $|V_{cb}|$ element of the CKM matrix in $t\bar{t}$ decays with the ATLAS detector: Data and simulated event samples

 All \ttbar MC samples used are simulated using \POWHEGBOX-v2~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd}, which is based on next-to-leading-order (NLO) QCD matrix element (ME) calculations.
 A suite of \ttbar MC samples with various settings are generated to estimate the \ttbar contributions and derive systematic uncertainties for the MC modelling of \ttbar processes.
 All \ttbar{} MC samples are normalised to the next-to-next-to-leading-order (NNLO) cross-section including the resummation of soft gluon emissions at next-to-next-to-leading-logarithmic (NNLL) accuracy using \TOPpp[2.0]~\cite{Beneke:2011mq,Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Czakon:2013goa,Czakon:2011xx}.
 The resulting cross-section for the \ttbar process is $\sigma_{\ttbar} = 834^{+21}_{-30}(\text{scale})\pm21(\text{PDF}+\alpha_S)$~pb for $m_t=172.5~\GeV$.

 The simulation of \ttbar samples is split according to the $W$ boson decay.
-For single lepton events where the hadronic $W$ boson does not decay via $\Wcb$, the simulation uses the simple $2\times2$ GIM quark mixing matrix~\cite{GIMmatrix} with Cabibbo angle~\cite{Cabibbo1963} $\theta_C=0.225$.
+For single lepton events where the hadronic $W$ boson does not decay via $\Wcb$, the simulation uses the simple two-generation quark mixing matrix~\cite{GIMmatrix} with Cabibbo angle $\theta_C$~\cite{Cabibbo1963} given by $\sin{\theta_C}=0.225$.
 Events in the orthogonal single lepton sample, denoted by \ttI, are generated by forcing the hadronic top daughter $W$ boson to decay as \Wcb.
 The measurement of \Vcb relies on the ratio constructed from these two samples, which differ only in the quark mixing matrix element settings.
 All \ttbar events that do not feature \Wcb decay, including single lepton and dilepton events, are collectively denoted by \ttO.
 Both \ttI and \ttO samples are generated in the five-flavour scheme (5FS) using the \POWHEGBOX-v2 ME generator, the \NNPDF[3.0nlo] PDF~\cite{Ball:2014uwa}, the \PYTHIA[8.230] parton shower (PS) generator~\cite{Sjostrand:2014zea} and the A14 underlying event (UE) tune~\cite{ATL-PHYS-PUB-2014-021}.
 They also use $\muR=\muF=\sqrt{m_t^2 + \pTtop^2}$ with $m_t=\SI{172.5}{\GeV}$, \hdamp$=1.5m_t$ and \pthard$=0$, where \muR and \muF denote the renormalisation and factorisation scales respectively.
 The \hdamp parameter controls the first high \pt emission after the Born configuration, while \pthard is a setting that affects the ME-PS matching.
-Although the \ttI sample uses the fast simulation for the detector response, it was validated and found to be consistent with the full simulation within the MC statistical uncertainty.
+Although the \ttI sample uses the fast simulation for the detector response, the consistency between fast and full simulation has been validated using the \ttO sample, where agreement is observed within the MC statistical uncertainty.

 The generated \ttbar events are categorised based on the presence of additional heavy-flavour (HF) hadrons ($b$- and $c$-hadrons), which do not originate from the \ttbar system.
 To identify these, a recursive ancestry check is applied to the generator truth record.
 The algorithm first counts the total number of HF hadrons in the event.
 It then subtracts the number of $b$- and $c$-quarks that trace their ancestry directly back to the \ttbar system.
 The remaining count defines the number of additional HF hadrons.
 Events containing at least one additional $b$-hadron are defined as \ttb.
 Events with no additional $b$-hadrons but at least one additional $c$-hadron are defined as \ttc.
 Both \ttc and \ttb processes are collectively referred to as \ttHF, while events not classified as \ttHF are referred to as \ttl.